 What is Infusion Therapy?

 Infusion therapy involves the administration of medications intravenously through a needle or catheter.
 In some instances, it can also be provided through other non-oral avenues, such as intramuscular injections or epidurals.
-If performed in a hospital, it can be expensive and patients are at more risk for an infection.
-At Digestive Healthcare Center (DHC), we are able to reduce costs, save time and increase patient satisfaction by having the ability to perform this procedure in-office.
+If performed in a hospital, it can be expensive and patients are at a greater risk for infection.
+At Digestive Healthcare Center (DHC), we are able to reduce costs, save time, and increase patient satisfaction by having the ability to perform this procedure in-office.

 What Conditions are Treated with Infusion Therapy in New Jersey?